Budgeting Tips for a Cruise to Tonga

 2. Book Some Onboard Activities on Port Days

-3. Check out the Free Things to Do in Nukua’alofa
+3. Check out the Free Things to Do in Nuku’alofa

 Nuku’alofa is one of the most popular ports that cruises call at in Tonga.
 You can even enjoy the city without spending a dime, as the city centre is a mere 5-10-minute walk from Vuna Wharf, where your ship will call at.
-We recommend meandering the amazing array of handicrafts at a the Talamahu Market and the Langafonua Handicrafts Centre.
+We recommend meandering the amazing array of handicrafts at the Talamahu Market and the Langafonua Handicrafts Centre.
 Check out the sights, like the Royal Palace and the Royal Tombs.
-Or how about an affordable cultural tour at Ancient Tonga?
+Or how about an affordable cultural tour at Ancient Tonga (more info on Viator and Tripadvisor)?
 And the list continues in the 10 Free & Cheap Things to Do in Nuku’alofa.

 4. And Check out the Free Things to Do in Vava’u!